stulp/dmpbbo/README.md

 ## Why Python and C++?

+When optimizing DMPs on a real robot, it's best to have the DMPs running in your real-time control loop.
+Hence, DMPs need to be implemented in C++.
+For the optimization algorithms itself, real-time concerns are not an issue.
+However, on-the-fly visualization to monitor the optimization process is important, and for this Python is a better choice.

+For completeness, basic DMP functionality has been implemented in Python as well.
+And the optimization algorithms have been implemented in C++ also.
+However, the main use case is C++ for DMPs, and Python for optimization.
+How to do this is implemented in `demo_robot/`, and documented in `tutorial/dmp_bbo_robot.md`

-A part of the functionality of the C++ code has been mirrored in Python.
-The Python version is probably the better language for getting to know dmpbbo (especially if you do not know C++ ;-)  The C++ code is the better choice if you want to run dmpbbo on a real robot in a real-time environment.
-For now the Python code has not been documented well, please navigate the C++ documentation instead (class/function names have been kept consistent).
+Note that for now the Python code has not been documented well, please Doxygen navigate the C++ documentation instead (class/function names have been kept consistent).

 # Why dmpbbo?